jaysoo/nx-react-book/manuscript/chapter2.md

 The `--export` option tells Nx to export the new component in the `index.ts` file of the project so that it can be imported elsewhere in the workspace.
 You may leave this option off if you are generating private/internal components.
 It is aliased to `-e`.

-If you do forget the `--export` option you can always manually add the export to `index.ts`.
+If you do forget the `--export` option you can always manually add the export barrel to `index.ts`.

 I> **Pro-tip:** There are additional options and aliases available to the `nx g component` command.
 To see a list of options run `nx g component --help`.
-Also check out `nx g lib --help` and `nx g app --help`!
+Also, check out `nx g lib --help` and `nx g app --help`!

 Next, let's go over the implementation of each of the components and what their purposes are.